 8. Hold off trimming hedges and shrubs.
 Lots of species use small hedges and shrubs for nesting.
 If you see a bird building a nest in such a place on your property, you’ve got a great excuse to avoid this bit of yard work for the next month or two.

-7. Put out short pieces of fiber, string, and yarn.
-For birds that build woven nests (orioles, some sparrows, robins, and others), a few short pieces of yarn can come in mighty handy during building time.
-Offer the pieces in an onion bag or in a small basket.
+7. Put out pieces of dry plant material, such as grass stems, twigs, and soft leaves.
+For birds that build woven nests (orioles, some sparrows, robins, and others), a few grass leaves can come in mighty handy during building time.
+Offer the pieces in a small basket or on any flat surface.
 Keep the pieces shorter than two inches to reduce the risk of birds getting tangled in them.

-6. Offer short pieces of pet or human hair in onion bags or put in obvious places.
+6. Offer short clumps of pet fur in mesh bags or put in obvious places.
 If you looked at a hundred bird nests, chances are that most of them would have some animal hair in them.
 It’s soft, insulating, and easy to gather.
-When you groom your pet (or when you yourself are groomed), save the hair to spread around your backyard for the birds to use.
-Be sure to clip long strands of hair or fur into pieces no longer than two inches to avoid entanglement by nestlings’ feet and legs.
+When you groom your pet, save the fur to spread around your backyard for the birds to use.
+Be sure to clip long strands into pieces no longer than two inches to avoid entanglement by nestlings’ feet and legs.